sparkleformation/sparkle_formation/docs/building-blocks.md

 When the `dynamic!` is called and provided a block, the block is evaluated within the context returned from the `dynamic!`.

-For example, this is a improper implementation of a dynamic:
+For example, this is an improper implementation of a dynamic:

 ~~~ruby
 SparkleFormation.dynamic(:bad_dynamic) do |_name, _config|